tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 The addition of aggregate functions, and windowing allows batches or a slice in time of events to be summarised or processed together to derive useful synthetic events.

 Like its sibling langauge `tremor-script`, `tremor-query` supports the same data-types is entirely event-driven.
-For existing tremor users it is relatively easy to learn, yet powerful and flexible.
+It has many parallels for existing tremor users to leverage while learning, yet powerful and flexible.

 ### Extensibility